sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 ### 3) Revisit patch request issue

 Now it's a good time to go back to the original [patch release request] and close it.

-## FAQ

-### Why the 22nd?

-There is nothing particularly special about using this date for releases.
-Historically the 20th was release date, which was changed as a result of [RFC 695](https://docs.google.com/document/d/1HedzJIzcNR5Ihy_h0PgEqfdAE0z3sSSyZL5IOw2O8qk/edit#).

-### Why aren't releases continuous?

-Although [Sourcegraph.com](https://sourcegraph.com) is [continuously deployed](../deployments/instances.md), the version of Sourcegraph that customers use is not continuously released or updated.
-This is because:

-- We don't think customers would be comfortable with a continuously updated service running on their own infrastructure, for security and stability reasons.
-- We haven't built the automated testing and update infrastructure to make continuous customer releases reliable.

-In the future, we may introduce continuous releases if these issues become surmountable.

 [patch release request]: https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=team%2Fdistribution%2Cpatch-release-request&template=request_patch_release.md&title=
 [revert poor onboarding ux change]: https://github.com/sourcegraph/sourcegraph/issues/30197